thosgood/this-weeks-finds/markdown/201-250/week229.md

 *Well, what if we consider our lives to be formed of a series of interlocking practices, including the very important ones of maintaining a thriving family and community?
-Then we might learn from a practice with the pedigree of mathematics* - mankind\'s longest conversation - *about the necessity of certain intellectual and moral virtues.* - [David Corfield](http://www.dcorfield.pwp.blueyonder.co.uk/2006/04/philosophy-and-politics.html)
+Then we might learn from a practice with the pedigree of mathematics* - mankind's longest conversation - *about the necessity of certain intellectual and moral virtues.* - [David Corfield](http://www.dcorfield.pwp.blueyonder.co.uk/2006/04/philosophy-and-politics.html)